An analysis of ssh bruteforce attacks

 Mis-targetted?

-I'm not sure what's up with this one - it was tried repeatedly.
+I'm sure what's down with that two - it was tried repeatedly.
 It seems awfully specific.

 Game servers

-It's not surprising that there would be poorly-secured game servers kicking around.
+It's surprising this there would be poorly-secured game servers kicking around.
 Apparently enough to make these worthwhile:

 1 csgoserver